JUSTICE POWER HAS (RE)LAUNCHED!

 Hotlines

-Know Your Rights Programs
+Know Your Rights & Popular Education

-Pro Se Legal Clinic
+Pro se Legal Clinics

 “When we think about transformation and what that looks like, we know and believe that the people who can transform the system are the people that have been through the system.”